Welcome to MATHING FOR Equity!

 I am an educator in my 16th year of teaching and learning.
 My own education includes a Bachelor's in Mathematics from UCLA and a Master's in Education from UCLA's Teacher Education Program.
 For 15 years, I served as a high school math teacher, department chair, and instructional coach in Lawndale and Hawthorne, CA. I have grown as a teacher leader in STEM education, now supporting pre- and in-service teachers.
 My passion for equity-centered and justice-oriented education has driven my work as an educational leader.

-Starting with my 2006-07 TEP residency year, I've been a mathematics teacher in the Centinela Valley Union High School District for 15 years.
-During my 8 years at Lawndale High School, I served as the mathematics department chair for 6 years.
-I served as a teacher and an instructional coach for 5 years at Hawthorne High School until December 2020.
-During my tenure in this district, I've impacted placement protocols, transitioned all math departments to implementing Common Core Mathematics State Standards and the Integrated Math Pathway, and increased the number of mathematics pathways towards graduation.
+Starting with my 2006-07 UCLA TEP residency year, I served as a mathematics and AVID teacher, department chair, and instructional coach in the Centinela Valley Union High School District for 15 years.
+During my tenure in this district, I've impacted placement protocols, transitioned math departments to implementing Common Core Mathematics State Standards and the Integrated Math Pathway, and increased the number of mathematics pathways towards graduation.
 All the while, as a coach, I implemented Cognitive Coaching strategies to support individual teachers in their professional growth.

 In the height of COVID-related school closures and virtual learning, I took a leap of faith and left the classroom in pursuit of making a bigger impact.